CURVX/Git-Practice/README.md

 While you can recover the discarded commits using `reflog` and `reset`, uncommitted changes cannot be recovered.
 Use `git stash`; `git reset` instead of `git reset --hard` to be safe.

+### Restore repository to a new state

+- Delete the HEAD and restore your repository to a new state, where you can create a new initial commit:
+  `git update-ref -d HEAD`

+- After you create a new commit, if you have already pushed to remote, you will need to force it to the remote in order to overwrite the previous initial commit:
+  `git push --force origin`

 ### Using reflog

 - `git reflog`: if you screw up a rebase, one option to start again is to go back to the commit (pre rebase).
 You can do this using reflog (which has the history of everything you've done for the last 90 days - this can be configured)